Gopal-Khadka/GameHub2/README.md

 ## Creating a Responsive Layout

-To build responsive navbar layout, we use grid components defined in chakra UI which allows us to show and hide elements at certain breakpoints:
+To build responsive navbar layout, we use [grid components](https://chakra-ui.com/docs/components/grid#template-columns) defined in chakra UI which allows us to show and hide elements at certain breakpoints.
+To learn more about `Chakra Breakpoints`, visit [this](https://chakra-ui.com/docs/styled-system/responsive-styles#customizing-breakpoints).

 ```tsx
 import { Grid, GridItem, Show } from "@chakra-ui/react";